ronaldoussoren/pyobjc/docs/core/intro.rst

 `Key-Value Coding`_.
 In order to create accessors compatible with this, you must use ``objc.accessor`` to create an appropriate selector descriptor.

-PyObjC automaticly emits the right `Key-Value Observing`_ notifications when you set attributes on an Objective-C class.
+PyObjC automatically emits the right `Key-Value Observing`_ notifications when you set attributes on an Objective-C class.
 This is however not supported for pure python objects.
 You should therefore use ``NSMutableArray`` instances instead of Python lists for instance variables that will be observed and contain